ssamadgh/ModelAssistant/Documentation/Usage.md

 ## Interaction

 ### Documentation
-There is a reach [documentation](https://ssamadgh.github.io/ModelAssistant/) for methods and properties you can use for intercting with model assistant.
+There is a rich [documentation](https://ssamadgh.github.io/ModelAssistant/) for methods and properties you can use for intercting with model assistant.

 ### Examples
 In addition there is some really good [examples](https://github.com/ssamadgh/ModelAssistant/tree/master/Examples/iOS_Example) that simply shows you how to use model assistant in your project.